mfinelli/musicrename/DESIGN.md

 This is appropriate for a single-user workflow but is not intended to provide concurrent multi-writer conflict resolution.

+Local playlist edits are only ever made after a pull, and a push is never made without pulling first.

 ### 10.5 Deletion

 Deletion is intentionally conservative.